Buzzard Roost Farms, LLC

 Picture

-After about 2-2.5 years the lake is full and the 2 inch bass have grown a good bit.
+After about 2-2.5 years the lake is full, and the 2-inch bass have grown a good bit.
 It is amazing the wonders of Our Lord and how He creates such beauty.
-Our hope and prayer is to make "The Roost" what He wants it to be and with His help and guidance it will become a testament to His Glory.
+Our hope and prayers are to make "The Roost" what He wants it to be and with His help and guidance it will become a testament to His Glory.

 THEN IT WAS FINALLY FULL!
 How beautiful it is!